5afe/safe-react-components/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/gnosis/safe-react-components?sort=semver)
 ![GitHub](https://img.shields.io/github/license/gnosis/safe-react-components)

-This repository contains a set of React components written in typescript.
+This repository contains a set of React components written in TypeScript.

-These components are being used to build the [Safe Multisig](https://github.com/gnosis/safe-react) web and desktop app.
+These components are being used to build the [Gnosis Safe](https://github.com/gnosis/safe-react) web and desktop app.

-As Safe Multisig allows to integrate third party applications ("Safe Apps"), these components can also be used to build Safe Apps with the following benefits:
+As Gnosis Safe allows to integrate third party applications ("Safe Apps"), these components can also be used to build Safe Apps with the following benefits:

-- **Native feel:** Build your Safe Apps with a similar style as the one used Safe-multisig.
-This makes your Safe Apps feel almost like a native feature of the Safe Multisig.
+- **Native feel:** Build your Safe Apps with a similar style as the one used by Gnosis Safe.
+This makes your Safe Apps feel almost like a native feature of the Gnosis Safe.
 - **Responsive:** Most of the components will are optimized to render properly in different resolutions.
 - **Blockchain-focused:** Some components solve common blockchain-related problems like inputs for ETH addresses and bigNumbers, identicon images, and more.
 - **Save time:** No need to build all components from scratch.